128technology/docs/docs/ts_applications.md

 5. Generate test traffic using the `service-ping` command.
 6. Perform end user testing.

 Each of these steps is discussed in more detail in the sections that follow.
-It is recommended to perform the application troubleshooting steps on both the local router and the remote router.
+It is recommended to perform the application troubleshooting steps on both the local router and the remote router (if applicable).

 ## Identify the Affected Applications

 The following information can be gathered from the customer:

-- Application Names
+- Application name and function
-- Functions
 - Any application dependencies such as DNS, LDAP/TACACS+, etc.

 ## Identifying the Requesting Tenant